MTrajK/dotnet-projects/DotNet.IntegrationTesting/README.md

 **Setup the projects and code**

 Nuget Packages that should be installed (the latest versions):
-- Microsoft.EntityFrameworkCore and Microsoft.EntityFrameworkCore.SqlServe (in the DB project, in this case Infrastructure project)
+- Microsoft.EntityFrameworkCore and Microsoft.EntityFrameworkCore.SqlServer (in the DB project, in this case Infrastructure project)
 - Microsoft.EntityFrameworkCore.Design (in the startup project, in this case API project)

 Code that should be implemented: